maariyadiminsky/pilot-buddy/README.md

 ## What You Can Do

-_Please note: Some of these features are shown in the video above._
+_Please note: Some of these features are shown in the DEMO._

 - Authentication flow for sign up or sign in.
   - Multiple error handling for different cases.